 Since 2015 the Global Centre has also co-hosted a number of other side-events during High-Level week connecting R2P to related initiatives.
 Such events have focused on the Security Council Code of Conduct and veto restraint in situations of mass atrocities, the role of religious leaders in the prevention of mass atrocity crimes, the protection of cultural heritage, peacekeeping and civilian protection, international justice and accountability for sexual violence in conflict, and hate speech, Women, Peace and Security, as well as on strategies for bridging the gap between NY and Geneva.

-The General Assembly’s Third Committee, one of the six Main Committees, is allocated agenda items related to social, humanitarian and cultural matters, including human rights.
-Systematic or widespread human rights violations and abuses often serve as one of the key early warning signs of possible mass atrocity crimes.
-In turn, effective atrocity prevention strategies must begin with the protection and promotion of fundamental human rights, a central component of the work of the Third Committee.
-The Global Centre for the Responsibility to Protect has provided member states with targeted recommendations and talking points for the various debates on country situations, as well as thematic discussions.
+The General Assembly’s Third Committee, one of its six Main Committees, is responsible for agenda items related to social, humanitarian and cultural matters, including human rights.
+Systematic or widespread human rights violations and abuses often serve as early warning signs of potential mass atrocity crimes.
+In turn, effective atrocity prevention strategies must begin with the protection and promotion of fundamental human rights, a central component of the Third Committee’s work.
+The Global Centre supports this effort by providing member states with targeted recommendations and talking points for country-specific debates and broader thematic discussions.

 Ralph Bunche Institute for International Studies